enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 - The second number for minor releases (typically used for new deployments to production), and
 - The third number for bugfixes and small patches.

-These tags also served as triggers for the CI pipeline, which is discussed in detail in the section [Multistaged GitHub CI Pipeline](#multistaged-github-ci-pipeline).
+These tags also served as triggers for the CI pipeline, which is discussed in detail in the section [CI/CD Pipeline and Deployment Strategy](#sec:ci-cd-pipeline).

 ## Containerized Microservice Architecture
 The system was built using a microservice architecture, where each service is dedicated to a specific responsibility within the overall system.
 This approach promotes modularity, simplifies maintenance, and enables independent development, testing, and deployment of individual components.